 A master copy is close copy to the original audio recording or the original audio itself.
 This recording will be the basis for editing.
-A Master copy will be duplicated and have copies made of it to use for your FirstVoices site.
+A master copy will be duplicated and have copies made of it to use for a FirstVoices site if you are uploading to one.